unirakun/k-redux-factory/README.md

 import factory from 'trampss-redux-factory'
 ```

-This factory takes four parameters, you could use between these signatures :
+This factory takes four parameters, you can use one of these signatures :
  - `factory(middlewares, fieldKey, path, name)`
  - `factory(middlewares, fieldKey, path)(name)`
  - `factory(middlewares, fieldKey)(path)(name)`